Long-term memory magnetic correlations in the Hubbard model: A dynamical mean-field theory analysis: Phase diagram and underlying physics

 While the rather sharp behavior of $C$ in the coexistence region appears consistent to the 1st order nature of the Mott-Hubbard MIT, it is interesting to study what happens by raising the temperature above the $T_c$ of the critical point.
 To this aim, we have repeated the procedure described in the previous section along several paths for $T> T_c$ including a larger interval of $U$ values beyond the extension of the coexistence region.

 The obtained results are reported in \cref{fig:Phasediag_C_physical_T_U}, whose main panel (on the left side) considerably enlarges the representation of the rightmost part of \cref{fig:Phasediag_C_beta_U}.
 As it is apparent from the reported data, the region of significantly large long-term memory effects of local spin correlation does not quickly disappear at, or right above, the critical point of the MIT, but it extends over a large region of the high-$T$ crossover regime.
 There, however, the overall behavior of $C$ along $U$-paths becomes gradually smoother by further increasing the temperature.
-On a qualitative level this is evidenced by the progressively milder change of the color tone associated to the magnitude of $C$, found in the high-temperature/crossover region of the phase-diagram of \cref{fig:Phasediag_C_physical_T_U}.
+On a qualitative level this is evidenced by the progressively milder change of the color tone associated to the magnitude of $C$, found in the high-temperature/crossover region of the phase diagram of \cref{fig:Phasediag_C_physical_T_U}.
 More quantitative information can be gained by inspecting the colored lines, which, similarly as in \cref{fig:Phasediag_C_beta_U}, mark the $U$ values above which a nonzero value of $C$ can be considered numerically proved for a given blurring threshold $b$.
 While the lines corresponding to different values of $b$ were essentially collapsing in a single one along the 1st-order MIT, they depart from each other at the critical point of the transition and display a progressively larger spread by further increasing the temperature.
-Eventually, it is also worth observing that the gradual increase of $C$ through the crossover region appears to stop in the proximity of the coloured line associated to $b= 0.2 \, \pi T$, after which $C$ reaches plateau values not too different ($C \geq 0.85 $) from the atomic limit case.
-Interestingly, the onset of such an (essentially constant) behavior of $C$ roughly corresponds to the crossing of the so-called Widom line (blue dashed line \cite{Vucicevic2015}) in the phase-diagram.
-We briefly remind that the latter is defined by the parameters above the critical point, where the system is the least stable (equally close to both the metal and the insulator) and can be determined from the curvature of the free-energy functional at its minimum \cite{Vucicevic2015} which is determined by the Jacobian of the DMFT fix point function \cite{vanLoon2020BSEq}.
-Thus the Widom line represents a natural prolongation of the true MIT line at higher temperatures.
-Other criteria based on the double-occupancy are also possible and lead to similar results \cite{Reymbaut2020}.
+Eventually, it is also worth observing that the gradual increase of $C$ through the crossover region appears to stop in the proximity of the coloured line associated to $b= 0.2 \, \pi T$, after which $C$ reaches plateau values not too different ($C \geq 0.85 $) from the atomic limit case\footnote{For a concise discussion of the expected trend in high-$T$ regime of the Mott insulating phase, we refer the reader to the Appendix E.}.
+Interestingly, the onset of such an (essentially constant) behavior of $C$ roughly corresponds to the crossing of the so-called Widom line (blue dashed line \cite{Vucicevic2015}) in the phase diagram.
+As already mentioned in Sec.~\ref{sec:Results}, we recall that the Widom line can be regarded a natural prolongation of the true Mott-MIT line at higher temperatures above the critical point.